 We are awash with data.
 Eighty percent of that data is unstructured, and that number is growing between 55 and 65% annually.
 Case in point, in 2022, 500 hours of video content were uploaded to YouTube every minute.
-Much of this unstructured data is text or “natural language” data.
+Much of this unstructured data is text or “natural language” data, and accounts for approximately three-quarters of all recorded digital data.
 “Text” includes, but is by no means limited to, websites, blogs, social media posts, research papers, news articles, and transcripts.
-Approximately three-quarters of all digital data is recorded in the form of unstructured texts.

 Dartmouth Libraries website’s last major iteration was seven years ago.
 Since then, the Libraries’ role in research, teaching, and learning at Dartmouth and beyond has dramatically changed.
 With ever-shifting landscapes in technology, particularly cloud computing and artificial intelligence, the research lifecycle and publishing, federal research mandates, accessibility standards, and a growing demand for seamless digital experiences, we knew a more robust and future-ready website was needed.